We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Neck injuries, such as muscle strains, can result from sudden changes in direction, collisions, or improper technique during play, causing pain, stiffness, and difficulty moving the head.

-Treatment may include rest, ice, and physical therapy.
 To prevent neck injuries, players should practice proper technique and wear appropriate protective gear.

 Dehydration